Nahelam/PS2-Game-Mods/Burnout Revenge/DualShock 2/README.md

 # DualShock 2 (for real consoles)

-Only use one of the following at once.

 ## Disable buttons analog

 This cheat disables the analog feature of the buttons, no more pressure sensitivity checks.